Lahm21111/Literature_Review/README.md

 5. With the help of the camera information in the input, the generalization could be significantly improved, bt still have considerable performance gaps with seen scenarios.

+## 19. Review of Emergency Vehicle Detection Techniques by Acoustic Signals

+### Take Away Information:

+1. With the help of an emergency vehicle detection system: Deal with the problem that modern cars cabin is designed to insulate their inside environment from outside noise and help hearing-impaired people to drive in most of the world

+2. Some traditional method like attack-decay-sustain-release analysis could be used on siren analysis

+3. A dynamic range compression method could be used to segregate the foreground event

+4. A restriction between 500 and 2000 Hz is a common band filter for siren

+5.

 # Network Structure

 ## 1. Seld Net (DoA (Multi) Sound Source Estimation)